OpenSeizureDetector/OpenSeizureDatabase/user_tools/nnTraining/ResultsSummary.md

 So for this version we are seeing very good false alarm performance, but somewhat disappointing seizure detection performance for the test data.

+Repeating the testRunner run with the alarmTime parameter set down to 5 seconds from 10 seconds (which means it will alarm instantly without going through the 'WARNING' stage) increased the seizure detection reliability to 64% without a significant deterioration in false alarm performance, so this is an option if this model were to be used.

+It looks though as if the best option is to increase the amount of seizure data used for training to increase the relative weight of seizure to non-seizures.

+Do this by increasing noise augmentation factor to 30 (for seizure data only), and reducing the seizure SD threshold from 1.0 to 0.5 to include more seizure datapoints (v0.27).

+v0.28 - increased noise augmentation to factor 100 and 20 mg